isItObservable/Episode-5---PromQL/README.md

 ```
 kubectl get secret --namespace default prometheus-grafana -o jsonpath="{.data.admin-user}" | base64 --decode
 ```
-Get the ip adress of your Grafana
+Get the IP address of your Grafana
 ```
 kubectl get ingress grafana-ingress -ojson | jq  '.status.loadBalancer.ingress[].ip'
 ```
 ### 5. Tutorial on PromQL
-The tutorial will be using metrics expose by the Kube state metric and node exporter.
+The tutorial will be using metrics exposed by the Kube state metric and node exporter.

 #### Label Filtering
 Let's focus on the metric kube_pod_status_phase
-Open Grafana, click on Explore
+Open Grafana, click Explore
-Let's just look on the label exposed on this metric
+Let's just look at the label exposed on this metric
 <p align="center"><img src="/image/explore.PNG" width="80%" alt="PromLens Logo" /></p>

-The label exposed on this metric are :
+The labels exposed on this metric are :
 * endpoint
 * instance
 * job